jarnok/twitter-analyzer/README.md

 # Known issues

+- Tests are currently missing
 - Some issues with special Unicode characters in tweets
-- Tests are currently missing
+- Only supports tweets written in English (others are filtered)
 - No icon/animation to notify user a request is being processed
+- Styles are not optimized for low-resolution screens